hengyoush/kyanos/docs/faq.md

 ## Can it run in a container/Pod?
 It must run in a privileged mode container/Pod.

+## When using the --pod-name option, the "can not find any running pod by name xxx" log appears
+Kyanos must be running on the same host as the target Pod.

 ## `can't find btf file to load!` log appears during operation
 This may be because your system lacks the BTF file.
 You can manually download the BTF file that matches your kernel from here: https://mirrors.openanolis.cn/coolbpf/btf/ and https://github.com/aquasecurity/btfhub-archive/.
 Specify the downloaded BTF file with the `--btf` option when starting kyanos.